oracle-samples/oci-iot-samples/apex/dashboard/README.md

 3. Select the iot_explorer.app.sql file.
 4. Click the "Next" button.
 5. Set the "Parsing Schema" to your workspace (e.g., ****************__wksp).
-6. You may either reuse the application number or allow APEX to auto-assign a new application number.
+6. You may reuse the application number or allow APEX to auto-assign a new application number.
 7. Click "Install Application".